-Every year, millions of tourists flock to New York City to take in the bright lights, lively shows, delicious food and frenetic energy the city has to offer.
-Midtown is the usual hotspot for visitors and it's understandable.
-Times Square, the Empire State Building, window shopping on Fifth Avenue and seeing a Broadway show are all bucket list musts when seeing the city for the first time.
+Every year, millions of tourists flock to visit New York attractions.
+Midtown is the usual hotspot for crowds.
+After all, Times Square, the Empire State Building, Fifth Avenue and Broadway show are the bucket list things to do in NYC.

-You won't find views like this even at the Empire State Building.
-Located at the top of the tallest building in the Western Hemisphere, there's nothing like taking in 360-degree views of the city, Brooklyn, New Jersey and beyond from the 102nd floor.
+You won’t find views like this even at the Empire State Building.
+One World Observatory sits at the top of the tallest building in the Western Hemisphere.
+Head up to the 102nd floor for 360° views of Manhattan, Brooklyn, New Jersey and beyond.
 Thanks to the downtown location, you actually get the best views of the entire city skyline.

 While a sobering experience, the 9/11 Memorial & Museum is a must when visiting New York.
 The powerful memorial serves as an important reminder and the museum will leave a lasting impression on both children and adults.
 The exhibits are incredibly thoughtful and are both heart wrenching and educational using a mix of architecture, archaeology, and history.

-The Vessel at Hudson Yards may be the buzzy new kid on the block, but when it comes to shopping spaces that are also ingenious architectural feats, the Oculus did it first.
-Part shopping mall, part food court and part train station, this stunning building is worth a visit even if you don't plan to shop, eat or take a train.
+The Vessel at Hudson Yards may now be the buzz on the block, but when it comes to shopping spaces that are also ingenious architectural feats, The Oculus did it first.
+Part shopping mall, part food court and part train station, this stunning building is worth a visit even if you don’t plan to shop, eat or take a train.
 The glass-and-steel structure by Spanish architect Santiago Calatrava was designed to look like a dove in flight and its mind-bogglingly high ceilings will blow you away.
 It also gets decked out for the holidays and often features new art installations.

 Most of the famous, name brand stores of Fifth Avenue can also be found in Soho.
 Plus, there are still plenty of upscale boutiques for those looking for something a little more unique.
 Stroll the cobbled streets and take a break at any one of the numerous local coffee shops scattered throughout area.
 From Burberry and Gucci to locally owned jewelry shops, Soho has it all.